-Invoices are the basis of your accounts payable system so learning how to manage these appropriately is a critical part of running accounts payable departments smoothly.
+Invoices are the basis of your accounts payable system.
+Learning how to manage them appropriately is a critical part of running accounts payable departments smoothly.
 Process and track your invoices with the following tips:

 Always pay from the original invoice when possible.
 If you must pay from a copy due to loss of the original, make sure to check your records for the same invoice number and dollar amount.
 Any discrepancies should be sent back to the vendor.

 Entering data by hand doesn’t just take up a great deal of time and effort, it also puts your business at risk for costly errors.
 For an organization that processes large volumes of invoices on a regular basis, manually inputting data from multiple formats is a tedious and repetitive process that can contribute to high rates of employee burnout.
 Automated solutions including optical character recognition (OCR) can pull data from formats including PDF files, Microsoft Word documents, spreadsheets, and even scans of paper documents and enter them into your system seamlessly.

 4. Set Invoice Entering Policies

 Have a solid policy for employees who have to enter invoice numbers so they enter invoices with a consistent format.
 When each employee has unique rules about entering leading zeroes, you could have multiple copies of the same invoice on file or spend unnecessary time tracking down a single invoice in your system.
 Such policies help maintain consistency, which helps maintain operational speed.